Gapminder/gsheets-gm-functions/docs/README.md

 Details:

-*   Creates the data-dependencies spreadsheet if it doesn't exist
+*   Creates the data-dependencies and data-catalog spreadsheets if they don't exist
 *   Verifies that the first headers of the data-dependencies spreadsheet are as expected

 **Returns:** `void`